<?xml version="1.0" encoding="utf-8" ?>

 outdoor printing.</p>

-<p><bold>9.4 Process inputs not yet captured.</bold> Beyond the
+<p><bold>8.4 Process inputs not yet captured.</bold> Beyond the

 real-time signals above, several extrusion-process

-<italic>inputs</italic> an operator sets are not yet schema columns:
+<italic>inputs</italic> an operator sets are not yet schema columns.

-dosing, print-head auger / screw extruder speed (distinct from the
+screw extruder speed (distinct from the bulk-mixer speed the schema

-bulk-mixer speed the schema records), and vibratory-assist or
+records), colorant / pigment dosing, and vibratory-assist or

 compaction modules — alongside nozzle standoff, print acceleration /

-annex).
-These are an explicit future-work agenda; the schema extends
+interlayer-bond control) (Figure 3, annex).
+These are an explicit

-additively as they are specified.</p>
+future-work agenda; the schema extends additively as they are

-<p><bold>9.5 The digital-twin horizon.</bold> A complete twin would
+<p><bold>8.5 The digital-twin horizon.</bold> A complete twin would

 require on the order of 300+ parameters, including time-series data